kharrigian/retriever/README.md

 A wrapper for API wrappers.
 Currently supports Reddit (via `praw` and `psaw`).

+## Status

+**Warning**: As of September 27, 2022, many of the normal Pushshift API endpoints are non-functional or exhibit unexpected behavior.
+At this time it is recommended to avoid using the API and instead use the file dumps if possible.
+If you do use this API, please do so at your own risk and make sure to validate the behavior you see is what you would expect.

 ## Contact

 Questions or concerns?
 Feel free to reach out to Keith Harrigian at <kharrigian@jhu.edu>.
 If you encounter any issues with the package, please consider submitting an issue on [Github](https://github.com/kharrigian/retriever).